 Common names: Striped Snakehead, Snakehead Murrel, Common Snakehead, Chevron Snakehead.
 Thai Name: Pla Chon.

-Distribution: This Snakehead species is native to South and Southeast Asia, with a widespread range covering southern China, Pakistan, most of India, Southern Nepal, Bangladesh and Sri Lanka…..
+Distribution: This Snakehead species is native to South and Southeast Asia, covering southern China, Pakistan, most of India, Southern Nepal, Bangladesh and Sri Lanka…..

-Habitat: Striped Snakehead prefer stagnant and muddy water plains; found mainly in swamps and the lowland rivers in relatively deep (1-2 m), still water.
-Very common in freshwater plains and in medium to large rivers, brooks, flooded fields including sluggish flowing canals.
-Read more…
+Habitat: Striped Snakehead prefer stagnant and muddy water plains; swamps and the lowland rivers, still water.
+Very common in medium to large rivers, brooks, flooded fields including sluggish flowing canals… Continue reading about Striped Snakehead here.

 Fish species: Channa marulioides.